-Description A mid terraced single storey bungalow.
-Accommodation On Ground Floor - Hall, Lounge, Bedroom, Kitchen, Shower Room Gross internal floor area (m2) 40 sqm approx. Neighbourhood and location The property was built by the local authority and is located within a predominantly residential area within the town of Galston.
-The property sits adjacent to a hot food takeaway/convenience store.
-Surrounding properties are a variety of ages and styles.
-Local amenities are readily available.
-Age Approximately 50 years.
-Weather Dry and bright.
-Weather over recent weeks has been mixed.
-Chimney stacks None.
+Description A detached single storey bungalow.
+Accommodation ON GROUND FLOOR : Entrance hall, lounge, dining kitchen, two bedrooms, bathroom.
+Gross internal floor area (m2) 94m approximately. ·

+Neighbourhood and location The property is located within an established residential area where surrounding properties are of a similar age and character.
+Local amenities are readily available within Kilmarnock Town Centre.

+Age Approximately 70 years. ----- -------------------------

+Weather Overcast with light rain showers.
+Weather over recent weeks has been generally settled.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Brick construction with a pointed finish.
+Adjacent flashings are formed in lead.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and covered with tiles.

-I was able to inspect the roof space and gained access from a hatch within a cupboard in the kitchen.
-The roof is built of timber trusses and boarded over with plasterboard sarking material.
-Insulation material is laid between and over the ceiling joists.
+The roof is pitched and covered in tiles.
+I was able to inspect the roof space and gained access from a hatch within the kitchen.
+The roof is built of timber trusses and under felt material is laid beneath the roofing tiles.
+Insulation material is laid between the ceiling joists and the area is partly floored for storage purposes.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are a mixture of cast iron and PVC material consisting of half round gutter feeding round downpipes.
+Rainwater units are of PVC material consisting of half round gutters feeding round downpipes.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls appear to be of cavity brick construction with an external finish of render with pointed facing brick sub structure.
-The damp proof course is not visible however, I would anticipate a building of this age to have a bitumen damp proof membrane or similar. Г Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+The outer walls are of brick cavity construction with an external finish of render and pointed facing brick.
+A damp proof course was not visible however, I would anticipate a building of this age to have a bitumen damp proof course or similar.
+There are sub floor ventilators to lower walls.

+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows and external doors are of UPVC double glazed type.
+Windows and the external doors are of uPVC double glazed type.
 There are PVC fascia and soffit boards.

 External decorations Visually inspected.
 External decorative finishes are generally of low maintenance material.
-Conservatories / porches None.
-Communal areas None
+Conservatories / porches Visually inspected.
+There is a conservatory to the rear of the property, this having roof covering.

+uPVC double glazed windows and a mono pitched polycarbonate

 Communal areas None.
-Garages and permanent outbuildings None.
+Garages and permanent outbuildings Visually inspected.
+There is an attached single car garage of brick construction, with a flat roof, which appears to be clad in felt.
+There are various brick outbuildings.

 Outside areas and boundaries Visually inspected.
-There are garden grounds to the rear of the property, these are laid to concrete paving.
-Boundary divisions are marked by brick walls.
-There appears to be an area of common drying green to the rear of the property.
-Rights and liabilities regarding access can be legally confirmed by reference to the Title Deeds.
+There are garden grounds to the front and rear of the property, these generally being laid to grass and concrete paving.
+Garden grounds to the front are laid to monoblock and utilised for off street parking.
+Boundary divisions are marked by timber fencing, hedges and brick walls.

 Ceilings Visually inspected from floor level.
-Ceilings are of plasterboard material.
-There are PVC decorative ceiling claddings in the shower room.
+Ceilings appear to be of plasterboard material.
+There are some textured plaster finishes.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of a solid construction with a plaster hard finish.
-There are some sections of PVC 'wet wall'.
+Internal walls are of timber and plasterboard stud construction with a decorated finish.
+There are some tiled wall finishes.